alphagov/paas-cf/README.md

 These credentials will also be used by the *Deployer Concourse*.

-If you are the owner of the environment with the original AWS credentials, run `./vagrant/environment.sh <deploy_env>` to get them again.
+If you are the owner of the environment with the original AWS credentials, run `TARGET_CONCOURSE=bootstrap ./concourse/scripts/environment.sh` to get them again.

+If not, it can be found in the `basic_auth_password` property of `concourse-manifest.yml` in the state bucket.

-If not, you can learn the credentials from the `atc` process arguments:
+You can also learn the credentials from the `atc` process arguments:

  1. SSH to the Concourse server:
     * For *Bootstrap Concourse*: `cd vagrant && vagrant ssh`